ryoichikawai/qcomp-short/preface.md

 Furthremore, it is desired to use a computer programming language to exercise quantum computation.
 In particular, python is apparently the preferred language in quantum computing.
 Not all students have epxerience in python coding.

-At the end, I must teach quantum mechanics, mathematics, and programming language along with quatum compuation.
+At the end, I found myself teaching quantum mechanics, mathematics, and programming language along with quatum compuation.
+The contents of main topics, quantum computation, was necessarily squeezed into a very limited time.

 Then, I found Jupyter Book.
 If I write lecture notes in Jupyter Book, students can self-teach *prerequisites* through interactive online lecture notes.
 So, my course is entirely written in Jupyter Book.
+A problem is solved.

 Since I do not assume prior experience in quamtum mechanics nor python language, the course can be taken by students outside of physics.
 I hope I can expose students in many different fields to quantum computation.

-*Ryoichi Kawai* (the author of this book)
+Another problem is what topics in quantum computation should be covered.
+Despite that the quantum computation is rather young topics, it has made huge progresses and our knowledge still expanding rapidly.
+Most of introductory level textbooks explain mostly famous alfgorithms such as the Shor's algorithm, Grover's algorithm, and Fourier Transforms.
+However, I found very littel information about how to make your own algorithms.
+Perhaps we can talk about simpler problems and solve them using quantum computers for the sake of learning how quantum gates work.
+So, I put off discussion on *quantum supremacy* until students become familiar with quantum operations.
+Due to the lack of my experience, I could not find small but interesting problems.
+Nevertheless, you will find a few quantum computation with only a singe or two qubits.
+I hope they help students gain aptite to go further into quantum computation.

+*Ryoichi Kawai, July 30, 2022*